gimlet-io/gimlet-documentation/src/pages/blog/how-we-built-our-saas-platform-on-kubernetes-and-hetzner.md

 Even though we cut many of the difficult parts short in our setup, we expect a few days of maintenance, sometimes immediate action, in the coming year that will be releated to our self-managed Kubernetes.

 But nodes die also on managed Kubernetes offerings and disks fill up.
-Maybe in our case rebuilding a node will be longer (starting a new node, running Ansible scripts, etc) than on hyperscalers, but the number of issues and the severity we don't expect to become unmanagable.
+Maybe in our case rebuilding a node will be longer (starting a new node, running Ansible scripts, etc) than on hyperscalers, but the number of issues and the severity we don't expect to become unmanageable.
 Famous last words, right?
 A follow up blog post is due in 12 months.

 ### No RDS, what now?